cometbft/knowledge-base/quint/mempool/v0/readme.md

 # Spec of mempool: v0 implementation, with cache

-[Quint](https://github.com/informalsystems/quint/) specification of the mempool's implementation called v0 as of `v0.38.0-rc1`.
+[Quint](https://github.com/informalsystems/quint/) specification of the mempool's implementation called v0 as of `v0.38.0-rc3`.
 In particular, this model includes the cache and it follows the code as close as possible so as to be ready to apply [model-based testing](https://mbt.informal.systems/) in the future.

+## Requiremens

+- Tested with Quint v0.12.0

 ## Tests and traces